jakubwro/NumericalSoundSynthesis.jl/README.md

 # NumericalSoundSynthesis.jl
 A framework for experimenting with sound generators in Julia

 This is work in progress, may not work on your system yet.
+Especially it awaits for https://github.com/JuliaAudio/PortAudio.jl/pull/40 to be merged.

 # Example